5l1v3r1/PublicVersion-HeathenRat/README.md

 * -If you have any ideas , make a pull request !
 I don't promise I might not find a solution but I will try !

+* - will be updated soon : * - file manager (with letter drive and access to their files) and confirmation after deleting file
+                           * - beta Native Functions (change brightness , gamma , delete file with win32 api , lock keyboard ( with a trick ) :) .....

 All my friends are heathens , take it slow
 RBBRat = Stub
 Client = GUI Server